 - Directional control, thin shots, risk of the heel catching, choking down in an attempt to correct – are all issues that will live in this OEM set

-True Length Technology will correct this by addressing both the length and lie – allowing the desired ‘Consistent Athletic Address Position’ as shown in Slide 1
+True Length Technology® will correct the combination of the length and lie – promoting the desired ‘Consistent Athletic Address Position’ as shown in Slide 1

 - In a typical of set of OEM irons (as purchased), a few clubs may have the same lie but different lengths.
 If so these clubs need to be corrected or suffer directional control

 - You don’t want to compensate your address position so you fit the golf club.
 You want to remain athletic for every golf club and have the golf club fit you

 - True Length Technology® has multiple ways of correcting your clubs through length adjustments, lie adjustments, or a combination of both